Organisation of FSLs, NCRB and NICFS

 DFSS: the apex coordinating body under MHA

-The Directorate of Forensic Science Services (DFSS) was carved out of the BPR&D in 2002 and placed directly under the Ministry of Home Affairs.
+The Directorate of Forensic Science Services (DFSS)was carved out of the BPR&D in 2002 and placed directly under the Ministry of Home Affairs.
 The Director DFSS is the senior-most forensic science officer in the central government and acts as the principal scientific adviser to the MHA on forensic matters.
 The directorate's headquarters is at CGO Complex, Lodhi Road, New Delhi.
-NTA frames DFSS questions around three recall facts: the year (2002), the parent ministry (MHA), and the labs it controls (six of the seven CFSLs and the three GEQDs).
+The key facts: established 2002, parent ministry MHA, controls six of the seven CFSLs and the three GEQDs.

 Central Forensic Science Laboratories: the seven CFSLs